-- We do not have employment or other agreements that provide termination benefits outside the context of a change in control. - Generally one-half of the restricted shares awarded to our executive officers in connection with the prior year's performance are Career Shares that, with certain exceptions, will only vest if and when the recipient retires from the Company in accordance with qualifying retirement conditions. - All of our outstanding unvested equity awards to executive officers include double-trigger change in control provisions. - We maintain equity ownership guidelines, pursuant to which executive officers are required to hold Company equity equal in value to eight times base salary for the Chief Executive Officer and three times base salary for all other executive officers. - Our executive officers are subject to a clawback policy that permits the Board to recover incentive compensation from an executive officer if his or her fraud or willful misconduct led to a material restatement of financial results. - We do not provide "golden parachute" tax gross ups. - None of our named executive officers have bonus guarantees. - We do not offer retirement income or pension plans other than the same 401(k) plan that is available to all employees. - We do not maintain any benefit plans or perquisites that cover only one or more of our named executive officers. - Our insider trading policy prohibits hedging or pledging of Company stock by our employees. - Our Compensation Committee receives input from an independent compensation consultant.
+- The vast majority of our executives' total compensation is performance based. - We do not have employment or other agreements that provide termination benefits outside the context of a change in control. - Generally one-half of the shares awarded to our executive officers are career shares that, with certain exceptions, will only vest if and when the recipient retires from the Company in accordance with qualifying retirement conditions. - All of our outstanding unvested equity awards to executive officers include double-trigger change in control provisions. - We maintain equity ownership guidelines, pursuant to which executive officers are required to hold Company equity equal in value to eight times base salary for the Chief Executive Officer and three times base salary for all other executive officers. - Our executive officers are subject to a clawback policy that permits the Board to recover incentive compensation from an executive officer if his or her fraud or willful misconduct led to a material restatement of financial results. - We do not provide "golden parachute" tax gross ups. - None of our named executive officers have bonus guarantees. - We do not offer retirement income or pension plans other than the same 401(k) plan that is available to all employees. - · We do not maintain any benefit plans or perquisites that cover only one or more of our named executive officers. - · Our insider trading policy prohibits hedging or pledging of Company stock by our employees. - Our Compensation Committee receives input from an independent compensation consultant.